ascend4/ascend4/DER.md

   canonical differential state set

 For the later event-memory extension, it is preferable not to create a third parallel family of real atom types.
-A better direction is likely to be:

-- keep the existing `IS_A` variable declarations
+The current implementation therefore keeps the existing `IS_A` real-variable declarations and infers discrete real event-memory from `REINIT(...)` use during system analysis.

+Phase 1B now works as follows:

-- add an extra classification flag on real atom instances for discrete/event-memory behavior
+- no explicit `.discrete := TRUE` flag is required on real atoms
-- filter such flagged variables out of continuous solver-variable/state lists while still allowing them to store values between events

-This keeps the implementation closer to the existing `solver_var` machinery and avoids duplicating every measure/type into a new discrete-real family.

-Phase 1B now follows that direction in a minimal way:

-- `solver_var` carries a `discrete` boolean child, currently intended to be set from methods such as `on_load`
+- a real `REINIT(...)` target is accepted as a continuous state if it is a differential/integrator state
+- otherwise, if it is a real `solver_var` that is not part of the continuous DAE relation set, it is inferred as a discrete real event-memory variable
-- discrete real variables are treated as fixed between events for solver purposes
+- inferred discrete reals are treated as fixed between events for solver purposes
 - they are excluded from the continuous integrator state vectors
 - they may nevertheless be targeted by `REINIT(...)` so they can act as simple real-valued event memory
+- real algebraic variables in ordinary equations are rejected explicitly as `REINIT(...)` targets, because any such reset would only be an inconsistent guess that the post-event DAE solve would immediately overwrite
 - IDA now carries a regression exercising repeated event-memory updates with a lengthening-period sawtooth, which depends on reinitialising IDA rootfinding state after each event restart